<To the homepageof this website.>

 Now, I have to admit that I have only little idea about how much knowledge you, visitors at this exhibition, possess about Chinese characters which were brought in from China approximately two thousand years ago to Japan to be an essential part of the Japanese culture and our original system of writing that we uniquely produced out of those imported ones.

-I have here a presumably totally fresh information to most of you concerning Chinese characters, that is, each character has not only “sound” but also “meaning”.
+I have here a piece of presumably fresh information for most of you concerning Chinese characters: each character has ” sound ” and “meaning.”

-As Chinese characters spread “images” because of the meaning they provide, we people in the orient who use them in daily life enjoy having fantasies about future happiness and prosperity of our babies when we name them, thinking a lot about this “meaning”.
+As Chinese characters spread “images” because of the meaning they provide, we people in the Orient who use them daily enjoy fantasizing about our babies’ future happiness and prosperity when we name them, thinking a lot about this “meaning”.

-And here, a question about (1) how the ancient people created these characters and (2) what kind of emotions they used to have comes to me who kept practicing calligraphy since early childhood.
+Here, a question about (1) how the ancient people created these characters and (2) what kind of emotions they used to have comes to me who has been practicing calligraphy since early childhood.

-Well-known examples about this are: Being careful not to use foul languages to prevent an unfavorable situation from happening; and addressing someone just in front of you with the word “anata” (you) meaning “somewhere far away” to guard those important people from the curse of language by pretending the conversational partner be far away from you.
+Well-known examples of this are: Being careful not to use foul language to prevent an unfavorable situation from happening; and addressing someone just in front of you with the word “anata” (you) meaning “somewhere far away” to guard those important people for you from the curse of language by pretending the conversational partner be far away from you.

-And the very answer to that kind of question might be what I wrote above, namely, it could be the art sublimed from the sense of awe and even affection for the characters, letters and words which we have long possessed since ancient times.
+The very answer to that kind of question might be what I wrote above, namely, it could be the art sublimed from the sense of awe and even affection for the characters, letters, and words which we have long possessed since ancient times.

 Kyoto, October 2017